Hurricane Michael targets north Florida as 'monstrous' storm gains strength

 The National Hurricane Center said that hurricane-force winds extend up to 40 miles from the center of the storm, while tropical-storm-force winds extend up to 195 miles.

-Michael was battering western Cuba with “hurricane-force winds and heavy rainfall" Monday evening, prompting a storm surge and hurricane warnings to be issued for the northeastern area of the Gulf Coast.
+Michael targeted the U.S. after battering western Cuba with “hurricane-force winds and heavy rainfall."
+The storm is now causing heavy rain and strong winds for the Florida Keys, and conditions are expected to quickly deteriorate Tuesday night along the Gulf Coast.

-Alabama Gov. Kay Ivey on Monday declared a state of emergency for the entire state as the storm pushes its way toward the southern U.S.
+"Landfall is most likely to occur somewhere between the Florida Panhandle and the Big Bend of Florida Wednesday into Wednesday night," Dean said.
+"This depends on the forward movement of the storm and how quickly it turns Northeast."

-Neighboring Florida Gov. Rick Scott issued a state of emergency on Sunday to 35 counties, and mandatory evacuations were ordered for residents of the state's barrier islands, mobile homes and low-lying coastal areas in Gulf, Wakulla and Bay counties.
+Florida Gov. Rick Scott issued a state of emergency on Sunday to 35 counties, and mandatory evacuations were ordered for residents of the state's barrier islands, mobile homes and low-lying coastal areas in Gulf, Wakulla and Bay counties.
+The governor said the storm could be the "most destructive storm to hit the Florida panhandle in decades."

+"Hurricane Michael is a massive storm that could bring total devastation to parts of our state," Scott said.

-He urged residents to wrap up their final storm preparations Monday, calling Michael a "monstrous storm" with great destructive potential.
-He also waived tolls in a move to help coastal dwellers leave.
+He urged residents to wrap up their final storm preparations during a press conference on Tuesday, calling Michael a "monstrous storm" with great destructive potential.
+He also waived tolls in a move to help coastal dwellers leave, adding that his was really concerned about storm surge that could be between 8 to 12 feet.

+"The storm surge could be historic," he said at a news conference.

 Scott also warned caregivers at north Florida hospitals and nursing homes to take care of their patients, after 14 people were killed last year when a South Florida nursing home lost power and air conditioning during Hurricane Irma.